 3. Create sub-catalogs for different-sized locations

-• Start with 3 simple sizes: small (<50 employees), medium (50-100 employees), and large (>100 employees)
+• Start with 3 simple sizes: small (<50 employees or hotel rooms), medium (50-100 employees or hotel rooms), and large (>100 employees or hotel rooms)

 • Decide how many and which products from your master catalog will be in each sub-catalog